 Figure 4 shows the treated area fully resolved.
 The treated area looks entirely normal, except that there are significantly less fat cells.

 CoolSculpting Results Are Long Lasting

-CoolSculpting results are also long lasting*.
+CoolSculpting results are long lasting*.
+In adults, fat cells have an extremely limited ability to regenerate.
 The first people to undergo CoolSculpting were test subjects treated in 2007.
 A follow-up study7 at 6 and 9 years post treatment demonstrates that the reduction of fat continues to persist.
-The persistence of results is because CoolSculpting kills fat cells and fat cells have only a very limited ability to regenerate in adults.
+Since CoolSculpting kills fat cells, it is thought that the results will persist as long as liposuction*.